 Other stakeholders: Registered domain name registrant or entity operating on behalf of the registrant, operator of the gTLD Directory Service for the queried domain name, registered domain name registrar or hosting provider (who may be providing an operational service to generate a CSR or provide a proxy service), proxy service provider, Certification Authority.

-Data Elements: Data elements that uniquely identify the certificate Applicant are the most useful in the context of this use case.
-At the low end of the certificate service scale these include items that can be validated in near-real time through direct contact, such as an email address, an instant messaging address, and a telephone number.
-At the higher end of the certificate service scale this would include personal names, an organization name, and a postal address.
+Data Elements: Data elements that uniquely identify the certificate Applicant are the most useful in the context of this use case, and most CAs routinely use the data from WHOIS records as the starting point for uniquely identifying the certificate Applicant..
+At the low end of the certificate service scale (for DV/domain-validated certificates) these include items that can be validated in near-real time through direct contact, such as an email address, an instant messaging address, and a telephone number.
+At the mid and higher end of the certificate service scale (for OV/organization-validated certificates or EV/extended validation certificates) this would include personal names, an organization name, and a postal address [Sanjay and Cecilia, please advise on other fields/data elements that are used].

+Consequences of inability to access WHOIS data: without access to WHOIS data, CAs will not be compliant with the CA/Broswer Forum’s requirement to use WHOIS (https://cabforum.org/2010/03/26/ballot-36-public-whois-information/), and the time required to validate identities will be increased, and it is likely that the costs of certificates will increase.